 But as consumer voices gained momentum, their demand for companies to do better won out, and more and more retailers have since committed to better working conditions for their workers.
 (Uniqlo has since signed The Accord).

-And whether or not it concerns Bangladesh, consumers more than ever want to be aware of where their clothing comes from and who made them.
+And whether or not it concerns Bangladesh, consumers more than ever want to be aware of where their clothing comes from and who made it.
 That’s why we started Good On You.
-We wanted to give people the information they want – when they need it – so they can be more informed about the story behind their purchases.
-By bringing together a range of research and ratings, we analyse and give brands a simple rating so that we – consumers – can make informed decisions and be a part of the global movement.
+We wanted to give people the information they want—when they need it—so they can be more informed about the story behind their purchases.
+By bringing together a range of research and ratings, we analyse and give brands a simple rating so that we—conscious consumers—can make informed decisions and be a part of the global movement.

 What still needs to change

 The Accord has done a lot to give consumers confidence that brands they regularly buy from are taking the Bangladeshi safety issue seriously.
 But many garment factories are still uncertified under the scheme, so the problem is far from solved.
 And while the minimum wage has gone up dramatically, it’s still the lowest in the world.
 It’s still just as important as ever to ask “who made my clothes?”

 We stand with Fashion Revolution and thousands around the world who are working hard to spread the word about conscious consumption.
 Find out about some ways you can get involved during Fashion Revolution Week each year towards the end of April.
 Like avoiding a cheap burger because we know it’s not going to nourish our body, consumers are opting to invest in timeless pieces, pay a little more, and take an interest in the health of their clothing.
 And as the momentum builds, a change will certainly take place.

 Don’t restrict your fashion revolution to one special week each year.
 Here’s some simple ways to be a more mindful shopper in your everyday life:

 - Want to know how to shop better after Fashion Revolution week?
 Download the Good On You app or browse our Directory to check how brands rate on the issues you care about.